 2018-11-01 15:42:54 • ID: 2046

-Symbolic Significance of Graphic Patterns during the Paleolithic ?
+Is there a Symbolic Significance of Graphic Patterns during the Paleolithic ?

 This is a single beveled, 12 cm long bone sagaie from the Solutrean from the Fourneau de Diable site in the Dordogne.
 It shows parallel lines with a "zig-zag"-pattern.
 While early 19th century researchers** interpreted such graphic expressions as property marks, a symbolic interpretation seems to be equally or even more probable.